lpx-cn/positioning_RNN/README.md

 3. matlab_tools
     Locate the camera using geometrical method to campare with RNN method.
 (Which is showed in my graduate thesis.)

-    camera_3D_1.m--Generate the dataset for positioning, Which the above "same dataset" refers to. get_image_point_coordinate--Input the LED's position and
+    camera_3D_1.m--Generate the dataset for positioning, which the above "same dataset" refers to. get_image_point_coordinate--Input the LED's position and
     fun_position.m--Obtain the cooridinate of camera by newton method. fun_forK.m--Obtain the Jacobian matrix in newton method.